How to get a puppy to sleep through the night: 5 tips from a vet

 Most puppies will do best in a crate, once they are accustomed to it.
 Crate-training can also help with housebreaking, because most puppies are reluctant to urinate or defecate where they sleep.
 You will want to find a crate that is the ideal size, in order to maximize housebreaking benefits; it should be just big enough for your puppy to stand, turn around, and lay down comfortably.
 Using a crate that’s too large may teach your puppy to regard one part of the crate as the “bathroom” and one part of the crate as the “bedroom,” which can encourage accidents.
 Keeping the crate small will discourage your puppy from eliminating in the crate.

-Once you’ve purchased a crate, add a soft bed.
+Once you’ve purchased one of the best dog crates, add a soft bed.
 Remember that puppies can be destructive; look for bedding that cannot be easily chewed up or destroyed.

 3. Encourage a positive association with the crate